 Foreign Citizens

-If you want your baby covered by supplementary insurance, make sure the kupah secretary activates it while you are speaking to her.
-Neither Israeli nor non-Israeli children are automatically registered for supplementary insurance — even if the entire family is already paying for that plan.
-Such a mistake can cause great aggravation later, especially since many benefits require a waiting period before eligibility kicks in.
+If you want supplementary insurance, confirm activation with the secretary during registration.
+Supplementary insurance is never automatic — even if the entire family is already paying for that plan.
+Such a mistake can cause much aggravation, since many benefits require a waiting period before eligibility kicks in.

-If your child will be a Meuhedet member, he or she should be registered with Pinchas Starick, manager of the branch opposite Mir yeshiva.
+In Jerusalem, registration should be done with Pinchas Starick, manager of the branch opposite Mir yeshiva.

 If your baby is denied kupat cholim registration due to a medical condition, contact Chaim V’Chessed for assistance in obtaining Bituach Leumi registration as soon as possible.

-Once registered with a kupah, the child will receive a temporary number beginning with 99.
-Once the child is on Bituach Leumi, he or she will receive a new permanent number, beginning with 77.
-Be sure that his old and new kupat cholim accounts are merged, as explained above..
+After registration, the child will receive a temporary ID number (starting with 9).
+Once registered with Bituach Leumi, they will receive a permanent number (starting with 77).
+Ensure old and new accounts are merged properly.

 Supplementary Insurance

-It is highly advisable to apply for supplemental medical insurance, in addition to the basic plan provided by kupat cholim.
-This can be arranged either through the local kupah clinic.
+It is highly advisable to enroll in supplemental medical insurance, in addition to the basic plan.
+This can be arranged through the local kupah clinic.

 It is highly advisable to register for a supplementary insurance program.
+This applies for all family members: men, women and children.
 By signing up promptly to both a basic and a supplementary plan, you can begin waiting periods for important medical procedures and assistance.
 The cost of full coverage insurance in Eretz Yisroel is negligible compared to basic plans in other countries.
 Children especially stand to gain from the benefits of supplementary insurance.
 Be proactive for your family’s future health and stay on the safe side.

 Online Access